sushil2601/javaScript_practise/REACT.md

 Q .useCallback
 Ans :-
     useCallback is a React Hook used to memoize functions, so the function reference doesn’t change unless its dependencies change.

-    This helps you prevent unnecessary re-renders of child components or avoid re-creating functions on every render.

     Syntax :-
         const memoizedCallback = useCallback(() => {